 This distance can be increased, by heading west from St Davids towards Whitesands Bay.

 Two tidal rivers to cross, one near Dale the other at Sandy Haven.
 If tides are 'against' walkers, a taxi can be arranged.
 Please click here to check your dates. #PLEASE REMEMBER TO ADD 1 HOUR FOR BST if NECESSARY.
-The crossing near Dale can be navigated 3 hours either side of low tide, and the other at Sandy Haven 1 hour either side.
+Both crossing can only be navigated 2.5 hours either side of low tide.

 The following items are optional and can be removed to reduce the cost of your holiday.